opsone-ch/documentation/server/general/access.rst

 .. index::
    triple: Server; Access; devop
-.. _server-access-devop:
+   :name: server-access-devop

-Generic admin user
+Generic Admin User
 ------------------

 A user named `devop` is created by default.
 You can log into the server